 The handle is round and of medium size.
 For large hands, an over-influenza may be needed.

-The balance of the racket is in the center of the pala.
-Logic, given the program of this racket.
-Indeed, it's a racquet focused on control.
+The balance of the racket is at the center of the pala.
+Logical, given the program of this racket.
+Indeed, it is a racquet focused on control.
 Obviously, there will be variations of sensations depending on the weight of the racket that you validate.

 Also note that its softness concerns all the sieve.
 It means that the racket will be rather tolerant if you decenter the impact of the ball.
 This is a difference with the 5.0 Python which is clearly more demanding.

-In short, if you want comfort, you fell well with this racket.
-This racket caters to all types of players, although it can be reasonably estimated that this racket will satisfy many paddle players at the racket of serenity and touch.
+In short, if you want comfort, you have done well with this racquet.
+This racquet is suitable for all types of players, although it can be reasonably estimated that this racquet will satisfy many players of padel to the racquet of serenity and touch.

-On the fly, the racket is agile.
-It is more malleable, but precise than a Python 5.0.
-Its lightness and sweetness are the prices to pay.
+On the fly, the racquet is agile.
+It is more malleable, but hey precise than a Python 5.0.
+Its lightness and softness are the prices to pay.

 With a good ball exit and a very good handling, the Python 5.0 soft will undoubtedly make emulators

 Franck Binisti discovers the padel at the Club des Pyramides in 2009 in the Paris region.
 Since padel is part of his life.
 You often see him touring France going to cover the major events of padel French.